richo225/dahsboard_API/README.md

-Integrations Engineer Coding Challenge
+Dashboard API program
 ======================================

-A small ruby command line program written for Geckoboard.
-The program pulls data from an external Twitter API and pushes it to the Geckoboard datasets API at regular intervals.
+A small ruby command line program that pulls data from an external Twitter API and pushes it to the Geckoboard datasets API at regular intervals.

 Installation
 ------------